 - Click Close, or to import more goals, click Import more.

-- AdWords will begin importing the data from your Analytics account.
-Historical data from before the import won’t be included.
+- Google Ads will begin importing the data from your Analytics account.
+Historical data prior to your import will not be included.

 Interested in getting help with any of these features?
-Littledata’s enterprise plans include support for a dedicated account manager.
+Littledata’s enterprise plans include complete support, a dedicated account manager, data analytics experts and ecommerce Google Analytics consulting.